MirrorMazes/libnbt/README.md

 if used on compounds or lists, this function will return everything related to the data, like the identifier byte, the name, and everything else included in the compound or list.

 Parameters:
+- `tok`: the array of tokens to be searched by the function.
+- `tok_len`: Number of nodes of the token.
 - `parser`: the structure initialised by `nbt_init_parser`.
 - `path`: array of the path to the data.
 - `path_size`: Number of elements in `path`.
 - `res`: The resultant index.

-Returns 0 if operation succeeded, `NBT_WARN` if unable to parse file.
+Returns 0 if operation succeeded, `NBT_WARN` if there is an error.

 Definitions:
 ```c